Reaper-Dhan/Cognizance2020/README.md

 ![Calculator Animation](https://www.clker.com/cliparts/2/6/8/3/15168308841567480746graphing-calculator-clipart.med.png)

 ---
-> Operations that you can perform using my scientic calculator
+> Operations that you can perform using my scientific calculator 👇

 | Operations that can be done |Operators used   |
 | ---------------- | ---------|